dimtoneff/ComfyUI-PixelArt-Detector/README.md

 Save a picture as Webp (+optional JPEG) file in Comfy + Workflow loading.

+**Update 1.2**: PixelArtDetectorConverter will upscale the image if the input image is smaller than the resize sizes.

-**Update**: changed the default workflow.json to use the default "Save Image" node. workflow_webp.json will be using the webp node.
+**Update 1.1**: changed the default workflow.json to use the default "Save Image" node. workflow_webp.json will be using the webp node.

 > [!IMPORTANT]
 > If you have an older version of the nodes, delete the node and add it again.
 Location of the nodes: "Image/PixelArt".
 I've added some example workflow in the workflow.json.
 The example images might have outdated workflows with older node versions embedded inside.